streamdata-gallery-organizations/the-new-york-times/_listings/the-new-york-times/booksv2lists-format-get-openapi.md

 x-collection-name: The New York Times
 x-complete: 0
 info:
-  title: New York Times Best Seller List
+  title: The New York Times Best Seller List
   description: The Books API has services for getting information about The New York
     Times Best Sellers Lists and Book Reviews.
   termsOfService: https://developer.nytimes.com/tou